This 24-year-old Gen Z getai operator wants to share her love of the song stage with the younger generation

 “Some getai moved online and offered live streaming, but my father did not like live streaming because the human touch, atmosphere and spirit was lost.
 So we ceased operations for two years and the plan for me to take over got delayed,” she said.

-As Singapore eased COVID-19 restrictions this year, her father received a request from the Federation of Merchants’ Associations Singapore to run a getai in Jurong West in June.
+As Singapore eased COVID-19 restrictions in 2022, her father received a request from the Federation of Merchants’ Associations Singapore to run a getai in Jurong West in June last year.
 Since he was in Thailand visiting with his wife’s relatives, he tasked their daughter to run it solo for the first time.
 That is how she ended up taking over the business.

 Tan quickly put together her lineup of performers, band and emcee, and oversaw the set-up of the stage, sound system and lights.
 “I was very nervous and afraid I’d make mistakes, especially because an MP was attending the show,” she said.

 “Luckily for me, everything went smoothly.
-There were more than a thousand people at the getai and they filled the whole area.
+There were more than 1,000 people at the getai and they filled the whole area.
 People who didn’t have seats stood around, and the nearby coffee shop was also filled,” she added.

 “During the performance, some people came up to me to tell me how much they love the getai.
 One of them was a middle-aged Indian lady.
 This surprised me because most of our songs are in Mandarin and Chinese dialects.